2-regular Digraphs of the Lovelock Lagrangian: Machine Readable Tables

 \section{Machine Readable Tables}

-The ancillary directory contains the information of the unlabeled 2-regular digraphs in files named \texttt{Reg}$n$\texttt{.txt}, where $n$ is the number of nodes.
-Due to file size constraints of the arXiv, \texttt{Reg9.txt} is not included.
-Each file contains two successive lines per graph: \begin{enumerate} \item An arc list for $2n$ arcs, referring to a representative of the labeled graphs created by the $\cal A$-group, with labels from $0$ up to $n-1$, in square brackets.
+The ancillary directory contains the information of the unlabeled 2-regular digraphs in files named \texttt{Reg}$n$\texttt{.txt.zip}, where $n$ is the number of nodes.
+After unzipping, each file contains up to three successive lines per graph: \begin{enumerate} \item An arc list for $2n$ arcs, referring to a representative of the labeled graphs created by the $\cal A$-group, with labels from $0$ up to $n-1$, in square brackets.
 Each bracket contains a pair of numbers, separated by a comma; the first is the tail node and second the head node of the arc.
 Multiarcs are rendered by repeating such pairs. \item A capital \texttt{V}, the number of multiarcs in the graph (i.e., the number of entries larger than 1 in the Adjacency Matrix), a blank, the trace of the Adjacency Matrix (i.e., the number of loops), a blank, and the P\'olya Cycle Index (a multinomial in the free variables $t_i$). \end{enumerate}

-The top-bottom order of the graphs in these files is the same as the top-down-left-right reading order of the pictures shown above.

 Filtering the lines that start with \texttt{V0} in these files we obtain 1, 3, 8, 27,\ldots unlabeled, not necessarily connected, 2-regular digraphs with $n\ge 2$ nodes without multiarcs \cite[A005641]{sloane}.